 -Because they’re man-made, MDF baseboards are all perfectly straight (or, at least they should be!)
 You never have to worry about your wood bowing.

--MDF baseboards are also a lot less expensive than wood baseboards.
+These baseboards are a lot less expensive than wood baseboards.
 They’re a great solution for DIYers on a budget!

 -Unlike wooden baseboards, MDF never splits or is damaged when nailing them to the wall.